 The above listed research modules (Learning Groups) are the only human subjects training courses required to comply with the Mandatory Training Policy.
 There is a small test at the end of each module consisting of 5 to 10 questions.
 A passing score is 100%, but you can retake the test as many times as you require.
 The module simply scrambles the order of the questions to ensure you are paying attention.
 Failure to complete the training by any investigator on an IRB application will not have their IRB application reviewed.

-- During registration, they should select the "California State University, San Bernardino" under organization (do not select SSO).
+- During registration, collaborators must select the "California State University, San Bernardino" under organization (do not select SSO)

-- Step-by-Step Instructions on How to Complete CITI Training for Collaborators, Evaluators, and Others.
+- Follow Step-by-Step Instructions on How to Complete CITI Training for Collaborators, Evaluators, and Others.